-Located in the Carneros region of the Napa Valley, di Rosa’s over 200 acres of landscaped grounds and open space offer the visitor refuge to view a broad range of the art of Northern California in a singularly unique setting.
-The property includes a 35-acre lake and wildlife preserve.
+Located on 217 scenic acres in the Carneros region of the Napa Valley, di Rosa offers visitors refuge to view the art of Northern California in a singularly unique setting.
+The property includes three separate galleries, a sculpture park, a 35-acre lake, and wildlife preserve.
 Protected in perpetuity under the Napa County Land Trust, di Rosa is rich in flora and fauna, with open space that is home to a fascinating array of wildlife, native plant species, and di Rosa’s own peacocks.

-Historic Residence: Once the home of Rene and Veronica di Rosa, this 125-year-old winery-turned residence houses hundreds of works of art.
-A Napa County Landmark, the Residence is open for tours only.
+Once the home of Rene and Veronica di Rosa, this 125-year-old winery-turned-residence houses hundreds of works of art.
+A Napa County Landmark, the Historic Residence is open for tours only.

-Courtyard: The large courtyard adjacent to the Historic Residence features numerous sculptures along with views of Winery Lake and neighboring vineyards.
+The large courtyard and garden adjacent to the Historic Residence features numerous sculptures by Viola Frey, Robert Hudson, William T. Wiley, and more, along with views of Winery Lake and the neighboring vineyards.

 Overlooking the Sculpture Meadow, the North Lawn is home to two dozen large-scale works of art surrounded by vineyards and open space, including the Glass Chapel by Veronica di Rosa, Robert Earnest, and Gordon Huether.